laravel/pint/README.md

 <a name="installation"></a>
 ## Installation

-You may use Composer to install Pint into your new PHP project:
+You may use Composer to install Pint into your PHP project:

     composer require laravel/pint --dev